Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 770, in theory, should perform quite a bit faster than the Radeon HD 4850 X2 512MB overall. (explain)
+Memory BandwidthThe Geforce GTX 770 should theoretically be quite a bit faster than the Radeon HD 4850 X2 512MB overall. (explain)

-Pixel RateThe Geforce GTX 770 should be a lot (about 67%) better at AA than the Radeon HD 4850 X2 512MB, and will be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe Geforce GTX 770 should be a lot (more or less 67%) better at anti-aliasing than the Radeon HD 4850 X2 512MB, and also capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison